 Why does it matter anyway?
 Actually, regular, moderate exercise (jogging or fast walking two to three times a week can be enough) can improve mood and brain power, as well as obvious physical benefits.

 It improves productivity

-Regular exercise can help staff manage time better, work more efficiently, and feel more satisfied at the end of the day.
-One study of treadmill workstations found that after staff productivity dipped during an adjustment phase, it soared once staff were used to working while walking:
+Regular exercise can help employees manage time better, work more efficiently, and feel more satisfied at the end of the day.
+One study of treadmill workstations found that after employee productivity dipped during an adjustment phase, it soared once employees were used to working while walking:

 It improves cognitive performance

 Exercise holds huge benefits in terms of brain power.
 It can help us ward off dementia, and preserve memory and thinking abilities in young adults.
 When combined with training to improve our working memory (that’s the bit that helps you remember a phone number by saying it over and over until you dial), exercise provides a huge boost to results.

 Exercise has been shown to reduce anxiety, improve mood, and has even improved physical self-perceptions and self-esteem in some cases.
 It can even help us get along with others more easily.